ruedoux/File-Encryption/README.md

 About
 -----
 Simple implementation of AES-CTR crypting using 256 bit hashed key.
-Hasihing is done using SHA-256.
+Hasihing is done using SHA-256 with stretching.

 Encryption is done in 1MB blocks, IV is prepended in the clear for each block.

 Building
 -----------